Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Standard quasinormal modes

 \section{Standard quasinormal modes}

 We finish by proving our last main result: \begin{proof}[Proof of Theorem \ref{mainthm: K and K-dS improved}]

 As in the proof of Theorem \ref{mainthm: K and K-dS}, let us for simplicity restrict to the case of complex functions, as opposed to complex tensors of higher rank.
 This will again make the proof more transparent and avoid technical details that are completely analogous to the corresponding part of the proof of Theorem \ref{mainthm: general}.
-As before, we write
+It is convenient to change coordinate system to one that is better suited for the quasinormal mode condition (ii) in Theorem \ref{mainthm: K and K-dS improved}.
+We introduce the new coordinate system $(\tau_*, r, \psi_*, \theta)$, where